Behavioral Interview - Meaning, Importance & Example

 Typical questions would require the candidate to describe a situation in which he/she has displayed leadership abilities, team-work, communication skills or the ability to resolve conflicts in the past which help the interviewers analyze the candidate’s behavior patterns through his past experiences and thus identify his/her core competencies.

 Questions based on hypothetical situations

 Straight forward questions like “what are your strengths”

 Skill based questions like “Tell me how you tackled the situation when you missed a delivery deadline”

 Understanding if the candidate has the required skills

-Thus from the past behavior of the candidate it becomes easier for the interviewer to predict how they might behave in the future.
+1. From the past behaviour of the candidate it becomes easier for the interviewer to predict how they might behave in the future.